KimJuhyeong95/nmap-scanner/README.md

 arp	          -PR -sn	      ARP Ping 스캔 (LAN 환경)

 ## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.
 Copyright (c) 2025 KimJuhyeong95